TimDaub/cofra/readme.md

 ## Manual installation
 Python3 is required, as well as `pip` for installing dependencies.
-The webserver is hosted using `flask`.
+The web server is hosted using `flask`.
 Tests are implemented against the RESTful interface, therefore the `requests` library is required.

     pip install flask
     pip install requests